-Much has changed in recent years as the health benefits of the Mediterranean diet have manifest themselves.
+Much has changed in recent years as the health benefits of the Mediterranean diet have manifested themselves.

 With the exception of penne all’ arrabbiata, I am a leery of Italian food with too much tomato sauce.
 As such, I was intrigued with this colorful recipe from Food & Wine (May, 2014) which allegedly features the “best Italian dishes from Tuscany to America.”
 I have no way of knowing if “Roast Chicken Cacciatore with Red Wine Butter” comes from Tuscany or not, but this is a delicious recipe.
 While the “wine butter” is intriguing, the jarred Peppadew peppers make all the difference.
 Bravo, Food and Wine!